 As a result, it seemed to be very subjective and was left up to the referees to decide on their own, which obviously wasn’t good since rulings were all over the map.
 Even when you listened to television announcers analyzing this contact on video replays, some would say the contact was a foul while other announcers seeing the same type of contact would say it was legal.
 What a mess.

-After noticing these discrepancies in how referees called shooting fouls, but the lack of guidelines, last season we sent emails to the NBA league office asking for clarification through a new fan feedback email address they made public (here’s a link to our email text, if you’re interested).
+After noticing these discrepancies in how referees called these kinds of shooting fouls, but with the lack of guidelines, last season we sent emails to the NBA league office asking for clarification through a new fan feedback email address they made public (here’s a link to our email text, if you’re interested).

 We were pleased to see the league this season produce more specific guidelines, as described in this NBA memo.
 We don’t know if we were a catalyst to having this change made (since it had gone on for years without anyone really talking about it), but it doesn’t really matter to us as long as they addressed the problem.